| In

 training, offers an intuitive way to tackle a variety of

 complex problems using customized simulations.
-RS 525 - Advanced Probabilistic
+RS 525

-Event and Risk Decision Analysis
+- Advanced Probabilistic Event and Risk Decision

 will be held